AlessandroRuggiero/script-launcher/README.md

 # Script Launcher
 This is an Obsidian plugin that allows you to easily run script written in any language directly from the app
+## How to install it
+Go to the most recent tag and download the script-launcher zip, unzip it and extract the script-launcher folder (it should contain 3 files: main.js manifest.json and styles.css)

+Move this folder into `path_to_your_vault/.obsidian/plugins/` (if the plugins folder is not already there create it)

+Remember to enable [Commpunity Plugins](https://help.obsidian.md/Advanced+topics/Community+plugins#:~:text=In%20order%20to%20install%20community,Community%20plugin%20%2D%3E%20Safe%20Mode.) in the Obsidian settings
 ## How to use it
 ### Adding a new script
 Go in the pligin settings and click the `+` icon